 - Improved data encryption through the Temporal Key Integrity Protocol (TKIP).
 TKIP scrambles the keys using a hashing algorithm and, by adding an integrity-checking feature, ensures that the keys haven't been tampered with.
-WPA2 is based on 802.11i and uses Advanced Encryption Standard instead of TKIP. - User authentication, which is generally missing in WEP, through the extensible authentication protocol (EAP).
+WPA2TM is based on 802.11i and uses Advanced Encryption Standard instead of TKIP. - User authentication, which is generally missing in WEP, through the extensible authentication protocol (EAP).
 WEP regulates access to a wireless network based on a computer's hardware-specific MAC address, which is relatively simple to be sniffed out and stolen.
 EAP is built on a more secure public-key encryption system to ensure that only authorized network users can access the network.

-WPA-PSK/WPA2-PSK uses a passphrase or key to authenticate your wireless connection.
+WPA/WPA2-Personal uses a passphrase or key to authenticate your wireless connection.
 The key is an alpha-numeric password between 8 and 63 characters long.
-The password can include symbols (!?&) and spaces.
+The password can include symbols (!?\&\) and spaces.
 This key must be the exact same key entered on your wireless router or access point.

-WPA/WPA2 incorporates user authentication through the Extensible Authentication Protocol (EAP).
+WPA/WPA2-Enterprise incorporates user authentication through the Extensible Authentication Protocol (EAP).
 EAP is built on a more secure public key encryption system to ensure that only authorized network users can access the network.

-Configure WPA/WPA2 Passphrase

-Using the D-Link Wireless Connection Manager
+Configure WPA/WPA2-Personal Using the D-Link Utility

-It is recommended to enable WPA2-PSK on your wireless router or access point before configuring your wireless adapter.
-If you are joining an existing network, you will need to know the WPA2-PSK passphrase being used.
+It is recommended to enable WPA/WPA2-Personal on your wireless router or access point before configuring your wireless adapter.
+If you are joining an existing network, you will need to know the WPA/WPA2-Personal passphrase being used.

-1. Open the Wireless Connection Manager by double-clicking on the D-Link icon on your desktop.

-- 2. Highlight the wireless network (SSID) you would like to connect to and click Connect.
-If the network is using WPA-PSK, the screen (as shown to the bottom-right) will appear. - 3.
-Enter the WPA2-PSK passphrase exactly as it is on your wireless router or access point.
+- 1. Open the Wireless Connection Manager by double-clicking on the D-Link icon on your desktop. - 2.
+Highlight the wireless network (SSID) you would like to connect to and click Connect.
+If the network is using WPA/WPA2-Personal, the screen (as shown to the bottom-right) will appear. - 3.
+Enter the WPA/WPA2-Personal passphrase exactly as it is on your wireless router or access point.
 Click the Show text in the password field box to see the passphrase.
 Unchecking it will hide it. - 4.
 Click OK to connect to the network.
 Allow up to 30 seconds to connect.

-If you would like to create a new network and enter the WPA2-PSK settings, refer to the next page.
+If you would like to create a new network and enter the WPA/WPA2-Personal settings, refer to the next page.

-It is recommended to enable WPA2-PSK on your wireless router or access point before configuring your wireless adapter.
+It is recommended to enable WPA/WPA2-Personal on your wireless router or access point before configuring your wireless adapter.
 Make sure you enter the passphrase exactly the same on all wireless devices.

 - 1. Open the Wireless Connection Manager by double-clicking on the D-Link icon on your desktop.
 Click on New to create a new profile or highlight an existing profile and click Modify. - 2.
 Select WPA/WPA2-Personal under Set Security Option. - 3.
-Select TKIP or AES. - 4.
+Select TKIP or AES, or Auto. - 4.
 Enter the passphrase exactly as it is on your wireless router or access point. - 5.
 Click OK to connect to the network.
 Allow up to 30 seconds to connect.

-Configure WPA/WPA2 Passphrase Using Windows® Vista/Windows 7
+Configure WPA/WPA2 Personal Using Windows® 7